Shane Curran (footballer): Sports

 With Roscommon, he won a Connacht Minor Football Championship medal in 1989.
-He made his senior championship debut with Roscommon as a forward in 1991, however he picked up an injury early on in the game.
-He lined out in the 1992 Connacht Senior Football Championship but couldn't help his side from a heavy loss to Mayo.
-He drifted away from intercounty football for the next few seasons after the loss but played in both the 1994 and 1997 championships.
+He made his senior championship debut with Roscommon as a forward in 1991, however, he was injured early on in the game.
+He played in the 1992 Connacht Senior Football Championship but couldn't help his side from a heavy loss to Mayo.
+He drifted away from intercounty football for the next few seasons after the loss, but played in both the 1994 and 1997 championships.

 He returned to the senior set-up in 2001 making his first championship appearance in four years in the Connacht Senior Football Championship opening round game against New York.
 He was sent off during the game and failed to regain the starting spot as Roscommon won a first Connacht title since 1991.

 In 2003, he was made captain of the side by new manager Tommy Carr.
-Roscommon lost out to Galway in Connacht but went on a good run in the qualifiers.
-Wins over Cork, Leitrim and two games needing extra time against Offaly and Kildare saw Roscommon qualify for an All-Ireland quarter-final with Kerry.
+While Roscommon lost out to Galway in Connacht, they beat Cork and Leitrim in the qualifiers.
+After two games needing extra time against Offaly and Kildare, Roscommon qualified for an All-Ireland quarter-final with Kerry.
 It was Roscommon's first game in Croke Park since 1991, and despite scoring three goals they came up short on a 1-21 to 3-10 scoreline.

 Curran was also the goalkeeper with Athlone Town FC in the League of Ireland.
 He retired from association football in 1997 to devote his sporting time to Gaelic football.

 Business

-Since retiring from inter-county football, Curran has set up a number of businesses as part of his STC group portfolio.

-He was commissioned by the GAA games department, under Pat Daly, to contribute to the development of a kicking tee for use in Gaelic football.
+Since retiring from inter-county football, Curran has set up a number of businesses.
+He was commissioned by the GAA games department to contribute to the development of a kicking tee for use in Gaelic football.
 His design became the one most goalkeepers went on to use.
-Curran was "involved in producing the Puntee", for use by goalkeeper in kick-outs, as a means of "reducing goalkeeping injuries".
+Curran was "involved in producing the Puntee", for use by goalkeepers in kick-outs, as a means of "reducing goalkeeping injuries".

-Curran co-founded a flood defence company, Global Flood Solutions, in 2009.
+Curran also co-founded a flood defense company, Global Flood Solutions, in 2009.
 This company has entered into several contracts internationally.